By Kenny Hendrick

 I thought about that for a second and remembered that I was earning more than that at age 16, and my position was manual and nowhere near the level of this health physician.
 In fact, I've never even graduated High School and this guy was having to worry about finding enough money for the classes he was required to take.

-His field is a specialized field, and in 2017 here in Ohio, his pay rate is just under $10.00, to alter his life for one hour.
+His field is a specialized field, and in 2017 here in Springfield, his pay rate is just under $10.00, to alter his life for one hour.

 Ten dollars doesn't even buy two packs of those "safe" cigarettes.

 We won't delve into the possibilities of what this man could have chosen to do otherwise with that one hour of life, until tested we'll never know.